mostlyken/aws-mostly-one-pager/README.md

 ![MOSTLY AI App homepage](./images/assistant-screen.webp)

 The best place to get started is the [MOSTLY AI platform](http://app.mostly.ai) but we support a number a complementary tools to ensure that you have access to the most realistic mock or synthetic data possible.
+You can deploy the MOSTLY AI Platform [directly from the AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-clqfgzfzznfoc).

 > For more information on using the platform effectively, consider the [MOSTLY AI Docs](https://mostly.ai/docs/).

-Use the platform to chat with the MOSTLY AI Assistant, who can help you train generators, create synthetic datasets, and configure connectors using natural language prompting.
+Use the platform to chat with the [MOSTLY AI Assistant](https://www.youtube.com/watch?v=b1HxfurFUVk), who can help you train generators, create synthetic datasets, and configure connectors using natural language prompting.
 Chatting with the Assistant is the best place to start learning about using MOSTLY AI to create synthetic data.

-### AWS Installation Guide
+#### AWS Installation Guide

 MOSTLY AI can be installed on your own enterprise infrastructure according to the [AWS Installation Guide](https://github.com/mostly-ai/aws-marketplace).

-Check out the [MOSTLY AI Data Intelligence Platform AWS Marketplace listing](https://aws.amazon.com/marketplace/pp/prodview-clqfgzfzznfoc) for pricing and purchase instructions.
+Check out the [MOSTLY AI AWS Marketplace listing](https://aws.amazon.com/marketplace/pp/prodview-clqfgzfzznfoc) for pricing and purchase instructions and the [deployment video](https://www.youtube.com/watch?v=4MUhPXpHifM) for a quick overview of the installation process.

 ### Synthetic Data SDK